Reviews You Can Rely On

 Non-adjustable ear splitters

-We looked hard for flaws in the Fixture's design, but we didn't find anything too significant.
+We looked hard for flaws in the Fixture's design but didn't find anything too significant.
 You'll pay a bit more for this quality — this helmet has one of the highest price tags amongst our budget-friendly test fleet, but we think the high-end features, comfort, and protection are all worth the price.
 We didn't have any issues with the non-adjustable, sewed ear splitters during our testing, although they could be problematic for some users.
 There are two sizes available; we tested the 54-61cm “Universal Adult” size, but there is also an XL size for those with larger heads.
-All of our testers could find a comfortable fit in our test model, and those will larger heads have an option with the XL.
-This sleek all-around helmet will work for any cycling scenario, whether you're tackling the local mountain bike trails or commuting to work.
+All of our testers could find a comfortable fit in our test model, and those with larger heads have an option with the XL.
+This sleek all-around helmet will work for any cycling scenario, whether tackling the local mountain bike trails or commuting to work.
 The Giro Fixture is on the higher end of budget-oriented helmets.
 If you'd prefer to find a budget helmet with an even friendlier price tag, take a look at the Exclusky Mountain Bike Helmet.

 budget bike helmet - the giro fixture ii mips looks the part of a high-end helmet with a...

-The Giro Fixture II MIPS looks the part of a high-end helmet with a low-end price tag.
+The Giro Fixture II Mips looks the part of a high-end helmet with a low-end price tag.

 Credit: Jeremy Benson